-Students will develop sophistication in writing analytical, persuasive, and critical essays; a mature writing style appropriate to university discourse; reading abilities that will provide an adequate foundation for upper-division work; proficiency in basic library
+Students will develop sophistication in writing analytical, persuasive, and critical essays; a mature writing style appropriate to university discourse; reading abilities that will provide an adequate foundation for upper-division work; proficiency in basic library research skills and in writing papers informed by research; and mastery of the mechanics of writing.

-Prerequisites: Passage of Written Communication English 1A (C or better) or approved equivalent.
+Prerequisites: Passage of GE Areas A1 (Oral Communication) and A2 (Written Communication, ex.
+English 1A) with grades C- or better.